butler54/butler54.github.io/docs/blog/posts/validated-demos.md

 ## Envionmental overrides

-The `values.yaml` files provides the high level abstration of what needs to be deployed onto a cluster.
+The `values.yaml` files provides the high level abstraction of what needs to be deployed onto a cluster.
 For example `values-hub.yaml` example below deploys ACM, OpenShift pipelines ([Tekton](https://tekton.dev/)) and a pipelines Helm chart that contains Tekton pipeline definitions.

 ```yaml
 clusterGroup: